msghaleb/AzureMonitorHackathon/challenges/challenge1.md

 - Simulate a CPU load on the VM Scale Set using the [cpuGenLoadwithPS.ps1](https://github.com/msghaleb/AzureMonitorHackathon/blob/master/sources/Loadscripts/cpuGenLoadwithPS.ps1)
 - Pin the metric of the above SQL counter as well as the average VMSS CPU utilization to your Dashboard
 - Create an Alert to be notified in case the SQL active transactions went above 40
+- Create an Alert to get notified if the average CPU load on the VMSS is above 75%
 - Suppress the Alerts over the weekends